go-pkgz/auth/README.md

 Middleware populates `token.User` to request's context.
 It can be loaded with `token.GetUserInfo(r *http.Request) (user User, err error)` or `token.MustGetUserInfo(r *http.Request) User` functions.

-`token.User` object includes all fileds retrieved from oauth2 provider:
+`token.User` object includes all fields retrieved from oauth2 provider:
 - `Name` - user name
 - `ID` - hash of user id
 - `Picture` - full link to proxied avatar (see "Avatar proxy")

-It also has placeholders for fileds application can populate with custom `token.ClaimsUpdater` (see "Customization")
+It also has placeholders for fields application can populate with custom `token.ClaimsUpdater` (see "Customization")

 - `IP`  - hash of user's IP address
 - `Email` - user's email